 This delicious Crockpot Chicken Soup is perfect for those chilly days when you need a warm dinner.
 It can be prepared in thirty minutes and cooks all day while you are away from the kitchen.

-Crockpot Chicken Soup is a recipe that I often make during the winter.
-(And the summer when someone is sick!)
+This Crockpot Chicken Noodle Soup Recipe is a delicious recipe that I often make during the winter, aka soup season.
+(And the summer when someone is sick or has a sore throat!)
 My family loves it.
-The warm soup tastes so good when it is cold outside.
+The warm soup tastes so good when it is cold outside, and it is the ultimate comfort food.
 This soup is one of our favorites to make as well as our Crockpot Vegetable Soup recipe.

-I also like to make chicken soup when one of us has a cold.
-To me, nothing tastes better than a bowl of warm chicken soup when I have a cold.
+To me, nothing tastes better than a big bowl of hearty soup, especially when you have a cold.

 Crockpot Chicken Soup Ingredients